Monitoring system health

 3.5.
 Configure job failure emails

-You can be notified by email when a job fails by setting up the Job Failure Email Policy in the application configuration settings.
-This can be set to notify the application maintainer/administrator, the creator of the job, and/or users who run the job.
-(When selecting the option to notify the application maintainer/administrator, you can either set the Maintainer Email Address setting or allow these messages to be sent to the built-in System Administrator account's address.)
+Users can be notified by email when a job fails by setting up the Job Failure Email Policy in the application configuration settings.
+This can be set to notify any combination of:

 There is also an advanced setting Job Failure Email Throttle Period that can prevent multiple emails from being sent within the specified period.